3.0.0

 The use of the credential format identifier

-is deprecatedRemoved
+vc+sd-jwtis deprecatedRemoved

-protocol version support for OpenID4VP protocol;openid4vp-v1
+openid4vp-draft18protocol version support for OpenID4VP protocol;openid4vp-v1should be used insteadRemoved

-protocol version support for OpenID4VCI protocol;openid4vci-v1
+openid4vci-draft13protocol version support for OpenID4VCI protocol;openid4vci-v1should be used instead

 Appendix